|

 - Assemble the body:

-- the body is the largest piece -- it looks a bit like a peanut... the
+- The body is the largest piece -- it looks a bit like a peanut...
+The head is the narrow part

 - Staple the body to the bottom of the plate and you're done your peacock!